 How is liver failure diagnosed?

-- The first tests are blood tests (including liver function tests) to see how your liver is working.
+- The first tests are blood tests (including liver function tests such as your prothrombin time) to see how your liver is working.
 Blood tests will also be used to check for possible underlying causes of liver failure, such as viral hepatitis.

 - Scans are arranged to look at the structure of your liver and to check for other possible causes of liver failure.
 These scans may include an ultrasound scan, a computerised tomography (CT) scan or a magnetic resonance imaging (MRI) scan.